ProAgileAB/agile-team-development/single_file/agile_full.md

 **Warning signals and actions**

-"Let’s think about how to achieve this in practice!" - On a new flipchart write "Individual work - warning signs".
+"Let's think about how to achieve this in practice!" - On a new flipchart write "Individual work - warning signs".
 Ask the team - "How can we see if we are on our way into the negative aspects of individual work?"

 Let a team member make notes as the team shares their ideas on this.